AzureEzy/AzureDevOps/ASM2ARM- Migrate the VMs which are part of VNet in Classic along with storage account.md

 Add-AzureAccount

 #Get all azure subscription which are attached with your account
-Get-AzureSubscription | Sort SubscriptionName | Select SubscriptionName
+Get-AzureSubscription | Sort-Object -Property SubscriptionName | Select-Object -Property SubscriptionName

 #Select a subscription where action need to perform